Est.2010

 • Use the STAR method (Situation, Task, Action, Result) to show how your past experience translates into value in your new career.

 • Ask a friend or career advisor to run a mock interview with you.
-Learning People students can access free interview prep as part of our career services.
+Learning People students can access free interview-preparation support as part of our Career Services.

 Final Career Change Advice – We’re Here to Help